-Grant Resource Studio™ helps UK charities, CICs and community organisations stop starting from scratch by building reusable Funding Knowledge Bases for stronger grant applications.
+Grant Resource Studio helps charities, CICs and community organisations build the Funding Knowledge Base that makes AI useful for grants.

 Although built around grant readiness, the same knowledge base can also support reporting, partnerships, donor communications and wider funding conversations.